Yggdrasil Logo

 Frakkland

 A mountainous region of Muspelheim located south of Mount Hindarfjall.
-It is where the river Vafrlogi originates.
+It is where the Vafrlogi river originates.

 Gnipahellir